Kotlin/KEEP/proposals/collection-literals.md

 ## Motivation

-1. Collections (not literals) are very widely used in programs.
+1. Collections (not literals) are very widely used in programming.
     They deserve a separate literal.
-    A special syntax for collection literal makes them instantly stand out from the rest of the program, making code easier to read.
+    A special syntax for collection literals makes them instantly stand out from the rest of the program, making code easier to read.
 2. Simplify migration from other languages / Friendliness to newcomers.
     Collection literals is a widely understood concept with more or less the same syntax across different languages.
     And new users have the right to naively believe that Kotlin supports it.